 Don't dry-start the engine

-I know your two-stroke sounds really cool when you start it up on the trailer, but there's no reason to start the engine without first attaching a supply of water – as per the instructions in your owner’s manual.
+I know your outboard sounds really cool when you start it up on the trailer, but there's no reason to start the engine without first attaching a supply of water – as per the instructions in your owner’s manual.
 Remember: your outboard is self-draining.
 Starting the engine to “blow out the water” even for just a few seconds can seriously degrade or destroy your water pump impeller, which relies on water for lubrication.
-If you really can't go without hearing that 2-stroke noise, get yourself a ride-on lawn mower.
+If you really can't go without hearing that noise, get yourself a ride-on lawn mower.
 They're usually air-cooled!